Join our live online career challenge to find out how the NHS uses data to improve patient outcomes, and gain virtual work experience.

 This data is not just stored; it’s actively used to improve patient care and make the NHS more efficient.
 Data analysts, engineers, and scientists work behind the scenes to turn this information into insights that help doctors make better decisions, plan resources, and ultimately save lives.
 As NHS England Chief Executive Amanda Pritchard says,

-Join us in our online career challenges to find out how we use data to solve problems every day.
+Join us in our online career challenge to find out how we use data to solve problems every day.

 What’s involved?